What Caused the Financial Crisis and Great Recession?

 The result was a domino effect throughout the U.S. and the world as many other countries held the securities.

-Warren Buffett on the Housing Bubble and Financing.
+Warren Buffett on The Housing Bubble ,Real Estate Longevity and the Values of Berkshire Hathaway.
 Buffet is discussing the housing bubble and other asset bubbles.
 When we consider that even Buffett didn’t see this coming, it reminds us how easy it is to get caught up in euphoria.

 TIP: The chart below shows one bit of the puzzle, the rapid inflation of home prices spurred on by the new mortgage-backed securities which had become a profitable product for banks.